RenataCehajic/pre-academy-homework/README.md

 # pre-academy-homework
-My personal webpage to introduce myself to my Academy classmates.
+My personal static webpage to introduce myself to my Academy classmates using HTML, CSS and JavaScript.